Aphantasia and Mental Imagery

 In order to test this, we conducted a preliminary study during 2021 using the CABIN 3-T fMRI at the University of Rochester in order to see the physical differences between aphantasic and non-aphantasic individuals brains during the mental rotation task.
 A manuscript for publication is currently in preparation containing the results.
 Four adults with self-reported aphantasia and six adults without aphantasia participated in this study.

+NOTE.
 Preparations are in place to continue this study without gathering additional fMRI data.
 MouseTracking and solely behavioral information will be used to collect pertinent information on Aphantasia.